PM520-Spring2022/Week7--MCMC-calculating-q/README.tex.md

 (transition) kernel term $q(\theta \rightarrow \theta')$ term in the Hasting's Ratio calculation of Metropolis-Hastings MCMC.

-First of all, a reminder of the Hasting's Ratio itself.
+First of all, a reminder of the Hastings' Ratio itself.
 It is defined as:

 $$  h = min \left\{ 1, \frac{f(\theta')q(\theta' \rightarrow \theta)}{f(\theta)q(\theta \rightarrow \theta')}
 \right\}  $$